-The Secret to Carry-On Only Travel With Kids
+The Basics of Carry-On Only Travel

 If you’re ready to upgrade to the carry on only lifestyle, there are a few basics you need to know first.
 This way of traveling is not rocket science, but it requires a few useful tactics you’ll learn here.
 As you begin to master the art of carry-on only travel, you’ll feel a sense of accomplishment like never before.

 ✓ Know the restrictions about carry-on bag - Most airlines have carry-on luggage weight restrictions (around 15 lbs to 22 lbs).
 There’s also a set limit on the dimensions.
 The carry-on bag must fit either in the underneath space in front of your seat or in the overhead bin.
 Check out this post if you have any suitcase questions in mind!

 ✓ Check in 24 hours before - Set a reminder for yourself to check in online 24 hours before.
 You should be able to reserve a decent seat for your family.
 Also, you’ll want seats that don’t leave you at the end of the line coming onto the plane.
 There will most likely be no room left in the overhead bins, so they may have to take your suitcase and “check it”, which defeats the purpose of traveling carry on!
 If you’re traveling with younger kids, the airline should usually let you on earlier so you can take advantage of the overhead space first.

 ✓ Know what's allowed - The biggest challenge with carry-on only travel is there are stricter rules when it comes to what you can bring on the flight.
 Aside from the 3-1-1 Liquids Rule, most sharp objects aren’t allowed in the carry-on bag.
 You can, however, bring disposable razors, safety pins, nail clippers and scissors less than four inches long.
 For a complete list of which items are allowed in your carry-on bag, go to the official TSA website.